Our Speakers & Experts

 Barbara-Anne Bensted

-Barbara-Anne Bensted is Head of Sustainability for Cap Gemini APAC.
+Barbara-Anne Bensted is the Non-Executive Director of The Asset Institute.
 She is recognised as an industry recognised technology influencer with more than 20 years’ experience leading digital transformation programs across Energy, Mining and Government organisations in Australia, USA, Southern Africa, Indonesia and Papua New Guinea.

 Barbara-Anne is passionate about the role technology can play in advancing sustainable practices in the public and private sectors.
 She is a Foundation Board member for WaterStart, a Nevada-Queensland State to State initiative and the Founder of Women in Energy & Water (Qld).

-Prior to joining Capgemini, Barbara-Anne has held executive positions at KPMG, Origin Energy, Rio Tinto and Energy Queensland.
+Prior to joining The Asset Institute, Barbara-Anne has held executive positions at KPMG, Origin Energy, Capgemini, Rio Tinto and Energy Queensland.

 CEO